Dimanaux/gwt-calculator-example/README.md

 # gwt-calculator-example
-Simple example of GWT application
+Simple example of GWT application.

+Requires JDK 8 (exactly), GWT-2.8.5.

 ### What you should pay attention to.